 - Building security: Modern construction codes can limit total losses from fire.
 Keeping a workplace up to code can make the difference between saving and losing an entire building.

-- Security from business interruption: When a fire occurs, business operations are likely to be suspended for days or weeks, if not permanently.
-Staying up to code allows businesses to minimize damage and get back to normal operations quickly after a fire.
+- Security from business interruption: When a fire occurs, it will likely suspend business operations for days or weeks, if not permanently.
+Staying up to code allows businesses to minimize damage and return to normal operations quickly after a fire.

 - Customer base retention: If a business closes down for weeks due to fire damage, even loyal customers will need to look elsewhere.
 Adhering to fire codes provides businesses with a better chance of maintaining clientele.

 Fire inspection requirements affect many areas of a building’s systems and functionality.
-Some of these include:
+Prepare your facility to make the necessary changes to accommodate the professionals during the inspection and follow their standards afterward.
+Some of these include the following.

-For all commercial operations, one of the most important fire safety requirements is to provide and maintain a specific number of fire extinguishers for combating fires.
-The number and location of fire extinguishers required in a building depends on the type of extinguishers used.
-The actual requirements are found in NFPA 10 as well as the IFC.
-Most fire extinguishers are classed as types A, B, C, or K. These letter classifications refer to the kind of materials it can extinguish.
+For all commercial operations, one of the most critical fire safety requirements is to provide and maintain a specific number of fire extinguishers for combating fires.
+The number and location of fire extinguishers required in a building depend on the type used.
+The actual requirements are in NFPA 10 and the IFC.
+Most fire extinguishers fall under types A, B, C or K. These letter classifications refer to the kind of materials they can extinguish.